-Scenic Sligo having been the chosen as the venue for our practice run stay in a hotel with the babies in preparation the big trip to Euro Disney, it was here that I finally felt that the elusive and widely alluded to parenting promise might be true: It might get easier.
+Scenic Sligo was chosen as the venue for our practice run stay in a hotel with babies in preparation the big trip to Euro Disney.
+It was here that I finally felt that the elusive and widely alluded to parenting promise might be true: It would get easier.

 This trip was fortunately a mile away (I should say kilometre but I never really got used to that system!) from previous years’ desperate attempts to be jolly on holiday.